 When it comes to successfully completing building projects large and small, there is a lot to consider.
 From budget to timeline to design and more, you will likely find yourself making a variety of decisions to ultimately ensure your project comes out as desired.
 Additionally, likely the biggest and most important choice you will have to make is what materials to use.
-For many embarking on building projects, using anodized aluminum is key.
+For many embarking on building projects, using anodized aluminum is key for protecting aluminum from oxidation.
 But just what is anodized aluminum, and what is the process in anodizing aluminum?
-Read on to learn more about the aluminum anodizing process, and more.
+Read on to learn more about the aluminum anodized coating process, and more.

 What is Anodized Aluminum?